gnugat/knowledge/cheat-sheets/phpspec.md

 ## Mock

-Checks if collaborators methods have been called.
-Used together with methods that do not return value:
+To use when collaborator's method doesn't return a value:

     function it_can_be_assigned_tasks(Task $task)
     {